wp-plugins/ad-inserter/readme.txt

 = I have activated Ad Inserter.
 How can I use it? =

 1. After activation, click "Settings / Ad Inserter" to access the setup page.
-2. Put ad (or any HTML) code into the ad box.
+2. Put ad (or any other HTML) code into the ad box.
 3. Set the display options.
 4. Save settings.

-= How can I insert the post category into my ad code? =
+= How can I insert the post category name into my ad code? =

 1. Use {category} in the ad.
-This will be replaced with the post category.
+This will be replaced with the post category name.
 2. You can also use

 *   {title} - Title of the post